hdholm/ModemCheck/README.md

 of nauseated looking at it.
 Something about how sausage and laws get made comes to mind.
 The data we're looking for is highlighted in the screenshot.
-Note the line-number sidebar, we're almost 300 lines of mostly JavaScript into this file.
+Note the line-number sidebar, we're almost 300 lines of mostly JavaScript into this apparently simple file.

 But the news isn't all bad.
 Since the strings are static data in the JavaScript, we don't really need to reverse engineer JavaScript, and